 What type of hearing aid might I get?

 Hearing aids come in a range of styles to suit different hearing needs and your personal situation.
-Your audiologist will explain the benefits and things to consider when choosing a hearing aid.
+Your approved assessor will explain the benefits and things to consider when choosing a hearing aid.

 1. Behind-the-ear (BTE) hearing aids: